-The United Nations Development Program (UNDP) and Ministry of Environment of Environment, Tourism and Hospitality Industry (METHI), with support from the Global Environment Facility (GEF) developed a project to mitigate development challenges associated with biodiversity loss, ecosystem degradation, and climate change consequences.
+The United Nations Development Program (UNDP) and Ministry of Environment, Climate, Tourism and Hospitality Industry (MECTHI), with support from the Global Environment Facility (GEF), developed a project to mitigate development challenges associated with biodiversity loss, ecosystem degradation, and climate change consequences.
+The project is entitled "Strengthening Biodiversity and Ecosystems Management and Climate-Smart Landscapes in the Mid to Lower Zambezi Region of Zimbabwe", also known as the "Zambezi Valley Biodiversity Project (ZVBP)".
 The challenges to be addressed include, poaching and illegal wildlife trade, human wildlife conflicts and retaliatory killings, deforestation, and climate change consequences (droughts, floods, increased frequency of veld fires) in the Mid to Lower Zambezi Area of Zimbabwe.
-The project is entitled "Strengthening Biodiversity and Ecosystems Management and Climate-Smart Landscapes in the Mid to Lower Zambezi Region of Zimbabwe", also known as the "Zambezi Valley Biodiversity Project (ZVBP)".
 ZVBP overall objective is to promote an integrated landscape approach to managing wildlife resources, carbon and ecosystem services in the face of climate change in protected areas and community lands of the Mid to Lower Zambezi Areas of Zimbabwe.
 The Project has four components, and these are (1) Strengthening capacity and governance frameworks for integrated wildlife and forest management and wildlife and forest crime enforcement in Zimbabwe; (2) Strengthening Zimbabwe's Project Area estate and CAMPFIRE Wildlife Conservancies in areas of global Biodiversity significance; (3) Mainstreaming Biodiversity and Ecosystems management, and climate change mitigation, into the wider landscape; and (4) Knowledge Management, M&E and Gender Mainstreaming.
-ZVBP is being implemented under the National Implementation Modality (NIM) through which the METHI is the Implementing Partner (IP).
-There are four entities (Responsible Parties), that have been selected to act on behalf of the IP, to directly collaborate with project partners and local communities in delivering relevant project outputs.
+ZVBP is being implemented under the National Implementation Modality (NIM) through which the MECTHI is the Implementing Partner (IP).
+There are three entities (Responsible Parties), that have been selected to act on behalf of the IP, to directly collaborate with project partners and local communities in delivering relevant project outputs.
 The Responsible Parties (RPs) are Zimbabwe Parks and Wildlife Management Authority (ZPWMA), CAMPFIRE Association and Forestry Commission (FC).
+The Environmental Management Agency also works closely with all RPs to support and implement some of the project activities.

-This Call for Proposals (CfP) is specifically focused on components 1 and 3 of the ZVBP.
-Through this CfP, UNDP is inviting interested NGOs/CBOs to develop innovative proposals for projects towards supporting awareness and education on conservation, sustainable livelihood activities on community based Sustainable Forest Management (SFM), Sustainable Land Management (SLM) and Human Wildlife Conflict (HWC) Management, Alternative Sources of Income and Energy in targeted Community Wildlife Conservancies (CWCs) in Hurungwe, Mbire and Muzarabani.
+This Call for Proposals (CfP) is for projects to be implemented in Muzarabani District, focusing on components 1 or 3 of the ZVBP.
+Through this CfP, UNDP is inviting interested NGOs/CBOs to develop proposals for innovative projects towards supporting either conservation awareness and education or sustainable livelihood activities on community based Sustainable Forest Management (SFM), Sustainable Land Management (SLM) and Human Wildlife Conflict (HWC) Management in Muzarabani.
 The focus should be on any one of the following thematic areas:

-- Thematic area 1 -Awareness and Education: Awareness campaigns targeting Illegal Wildlife Trade (IWT), deforestation and climate change adaptation and mitigation across the project area covering all 3 districts.
+- Thematic area 1 -Awareness and Education: Awareness campaigns targeting Illegal Wildlife Trade (IWT), deforestation and climate change adaptation and mitigation.
 This thematic area contributes to output 1.6 of the ZVBP - Thematic Area 2 Livelihood Enhancement: Sustainable livelihood activities that contribute directly to community based SFM, SLM and HWC management outcomes.
-This thematic area contributes to output 3.2 of the ZVBP - Thematic Area 3 Alternative Energy: The provision of alternative sources of energy, clean energy and energy saving technologies in the target Districts.
-This thematic area contributes to output 3.4 of the ZVBP.
+This thematic area contributes to output 3.2 of the ZVBP